yonga9121/multiple_dbs/README.md

 #### IMPORTANT.
 The following examples assume that you define 3 databases: db1, db2 and db3.

-Please read all this document, especially if your project is already running or already has a database with migrations and stuff.
+Before you start, follow the installation instructions [here](https://github.com/yonga9121/multiple_dbs#installation) and please read all this document, especially if your project is already running or already has a database with migrations and stuff.

 ### Generate models.